 This is similar to how a VPS container works; you get your own resources within your own container, but you still share the server with other users.
 The other users don't get in your way or see your part of the server, so you have much more privacy and freedom to do what you want.
 However, you will never have the full power of the server at your disposal.

-Dedicated Server hosting is like owning the entire Olympic-size swimming pool to yourself.
+Dedicated Server hosting is like owning the entire Olympic-size swimming pool and having it entirely to yourself.
 You won't have to follow someone else's rules about sharing and running.
 You can paint the walls purple, add lawn chairs and do as many cannonballs as you want.
 It's the best solution for any of your swimming needs, but if you always swim by yourself or only need enough room to practice diving, then you may not need an entire Olympic-size swimming pool.